verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 This secret will later be referenced from the Verrazzano custom resource used during installation.

-##### Using the Verrazzano Helper Script to Create an OCI Secret
+#### Use the Verrazzano Helper Script to Create an OCI Secret

 Verrazzano also provides a helper script to create the necessary Kubernetes secret based on your OCI CLI config file, assuming you have the OCI CLI installed and a valid OCI CLI profile with the required API key information.
-The secret is created using the script `create_oci_config_secret.sh` which reads your OCI CLI configuration file to create the secret.
+The script `create_oci_config_secret.sh` reads your OCI CLI configuration file to create the secret.

 First, download the `create_oci_config_secret.sh` script: